-During the middle school years, students begin to go through a self-discovery phase of life as they learn to develop relationships with peers and make responsible decisions.
-Leader in Me Schools establish a culture of social-emotional learning that helps every middle school student build self-confidence and discover their true potential.
-Staff members at Leader in Me helps staff create an uplifting and empowering environment that addresses social-emotional learning by developing 21st century skills found in the Student Leadership Portrait.
+Middle school students experience a phase of self-discovery as they learn to develop relationships with peers and make responsible decisions.
+Leader in Me Schools establish a culture of social-emotional learning that helps every middle school student build self-confidence and discover their true potential while pursuing academic excellence.
+Leader in Me helps staff create an uplifting and empowering environment that addresses social-emotional learning by developing 21st Century skills found in the Student Leadership Portrait™.

-After receiving community feedback to improve her failing school in 1999, Muriel Summers, principal of A.B.
-Combs, integrated Baldridge quality tools, the 7 Habits, and several other educational best practices to implement a leadership model.
+In 1999, Principal Muriel Summers was dedicated to improving her failing elementary school.
+In her quest to transform A.B.
+Combs Elementary, Principal Summers integrated Baldridge quality tools, the 7 Habits®, and several other educational best practices to implement a leadership model.
 Within a few years, A.B.
-Combs was named the #1 Magnet School in America twice.
-Thanks to the success fo A.B.
-Combs and other schools, Leader in Me has become a model and process that continues to improve based on feedback from educators throughout the world and the evolving needs in education today.
+Combs was named the #1 Magnet School in America—twice.
+Thanks to the success of A.B.
+Combs and other schools that followed its example, Leader in Me has become a model and process that continues to improve, based on feedback from educators throughout the world and the evolving needs facing education today.

-Teens during middle school and junior high years begin laying the foundation for success in high school.
+During middle school and junior high years, teens begin laying the foundation for success in high school and beyond.
 In addition to establishing self-directed learning, students benefit from Leader in Me principles that develop skills like conflict resolution with peers, leadership roles in group environments and public-speaking opportunities on both academic and other topics.
 These social-emotional skills help enable students to lead their own learning.

 Leader in Me is the ideal blueprint for every school to change the world through education.